sts10/bottle/readme.markdown

 FLAGS:
     -n     Do not use compression when encrypting a directory.
 By default, Bottle compresses directories before encrypting them.
-    -t     If encrypting a file or directory, add timestamp to filename -f     Force overwrite of output file or directory, if it exists -l     Print the location of the key of the age identity that Bottle uses -p     Print the public key of the age identity that Bottle uses
+    -t     If encrypting a file or directory, add timestamp to filename.
+Format is rfc3339.
+    -f     Force overwrite of output file or directory, if it exists -l     Print the location of the key of the age identity that Bottle uses -p     Print the public key of the age identity that Bottle uses